mudvayne-AT/Tel2Git/README.md

 ### 3. Generate your Session String
 Since this workflow runs on **your account**, you need a session string:
-1. Open the file `stringsession.py` in this repo.
+1. Download and open the file `stringsession.py` from this repo.
 2. Replace the `API_ID` and `API_HASH` with your own values.
 3. Install the required library: `pip install telethon`
 4. Run the script: `python stringsession.py`